philbowles/H4/README.md

   **DO NOT EVER CALL THE DELAY FUNCTION OR THE YIELD FUNCTION**

-If you *think* you need to, or if you think you need to call `millis` or `micros` or `delayMicroseconds` then quite simply: *you are using H4 incorrectly* and you won't get any support.
+If you *think* you need to, or if you think you need to call `millis` or `micros` or `delayMicroseconds` then quite simply: *you are using H4 incorrectly*.
+The only support answer you will get if you call any of those things is: ***"don't do it then"*** :)

 ## Callbacks and Events

 H4 invokes a user-defined callback when an "event" occurs.
 In this basic library, all of those events are caused by timers.
-When you use the H4Plugins library those events can also be:
+When you use [H4Plugins](https://github.com/philbowles/h4plugins) those events can also be:

 * A GPIO pin changing state
 * An incoming web request